pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/story-concepts/the-quest.md

-# Story Concept: The Story Arc/The Quest
+# Story Concept: The Story Arc/The Quest - draft

 ![The Quest](/assets/TheQuest.png)